aliirz/aliirz.com/_posts/2023-03-09-Plaid-for-KYC-in-swiftui.markdown

 Going back to my roots as an iOS engineer I took a deep dive into SwiftUI.
 I am in love with its imperative style and the fact that it's so easy to use.
 I am also a big fan of Combine and the fact that it's built into SwiftUI makes it even better.

-We have to use plaid for a key function of the app to do KYC.
+We have to use Plaid for a key function of the app to do KYC.
 I was a bit worried about how to do it in SwiftUI.
 But it turned out to be pretty easy.
 Here's how you can do it in your SwiftUI app.

 ## Prerequisites